boyScavedo/odin-recipes/README.md

     - vegetables.html
 - Connection with main index and "recipes".

-# Third Iteration:
+### Third Iteration:
 - Complete creation of rice recipe.
+Credits to https://themom100.com/recipe/how-to-cook-perfect-rice-on-the-stove-2/
+    - New image.
+    - New description.
+    - New ingredients.
+    - New steps.

+### Fourth Iteration:
+- Complete creation of meat recipe.
+Credits to https://www.indianhealthyrecipes.com/chicken-masala-recipe/
+    - New image.
+    - New description.
+    - New ingredients.
+    - New steps.
+- Complete creation of vegetable recipe.
+Credits to https://www.allrecipes.com/recipe/9377/roasted-vegetables/
     - New image.
     - New description.
     - New ingredients.